-To guide and strengthen mentorship programs, the 4C Framework offers a powerful model centered on four essential pillars: Connection, Clarity, Compassion, and Commitment.
+To guide and strengthen mentorship programs, the 4C Framework, aka the 4 C’s framework, offers a powerful model centered on four essential pillars: Connection, Clarity, Compassion, and Commitment.
+This mentorship structure and mentoring framework help organizations implement a mentorship framework that ensures alignment with mentee and mentor goals.
 Whether you're building a new program or optimizing an existing one, these principles ensure mentors and mentees work together with purpose, trust, and direction, essential components of a strong mentoring culture.
+Understanding the key elements of a successful mentoring relationship is crucial for building a strong foundation in any mentoring program.

 The 4C Framework outlines the core functions of mentoring and the foundation that every effective mentoring relationship should be built upon: